sudipshil9862/whichfont/README.md

 # whichfont
-## Small tool to query a font for certain code point

-At times, we might need to determine the font used to render a particular code point.
-Although we can use the `fc-match :charset=...` command to get this information, it works only for Unicode.
-Therefore, to use it with UTF-8 character codes, we first need to convert them to Unicode.
+## Querying Fontconfig

-Here I'm presenting a new project that aims to help you determine the font used to render a particular code point.
-One of the unique features of this tool is its ability to accept input in any format, including `UTF-8 characters`, `Unicode`, or `hexadecimal code points`.
-This makes it a versatile tool for users who need to work with different types of character encodings.
+Introducing a new project that simplifies the process of determining the font used to render a specific code point.
+Unlike the `fc-match :charset=... command`, which only works for `Unicode`, this tool can handle input in various formats, such as `UTF-8 characters`, `Unicode`, or `hexadecimal code points`.
+This versatility makes it a valuable tool for users who work with different character encodings.

 ## User Guidelines:
 1. To get started, To get started, you need to use Meson and Ninja to build the project.
 Meson is a build system that generates build files for Ninja, which is a build tool that builds the project.
 To build the project. simply run:
     ```
     ./build.sh
     ```
-    or run manually using belo commands:
+    or run manually using below commands:
     ```
     meson setup .builddir
     ```